Lionel Messi

-Lionel Andrés "Leo" Messi (Note: According to FCBarcelona.com, and his authorised biography, Messi by Guillem Balagué, his surname is the single "Messi", in accordance with Argentine customs.
-Other sources, including a 2014 document by FIFA, give his surname as the double "Messi Cuccittini".
-After winning a libel case in 2017, Messi's own management company stated: "The football player Lionel Andrés Messi Cuccittini has donated a total of €72,783.20 to the organisation Doctors Without Borders.") (/es/; born 24 June 1987) is an Argentine professional footballer who plays as a forward for and captains both Major League Soccer club Inter Miami and the Argentina national team.
-Widely regarded as one of the greatest players in history, Messi has set numerous records for individual accolades won throughout his professional footballing career, including eight Ballon d'Ors, six European Golden Shoes, and eight times being named the world's best player by FIFA.
+Lionel Andrés "Leo" Messi (Note: /es/.
+According to FCBarcelona.com, and his authorised biography, Messi by Guillem Balagué, his surname is "Messi", in accordance with Argentine customs.
+Other sources, including a 2014 document by FIFA, state his surname as "Messi Cuccittini".
+After winning a libel case in 2017, Messi's own management company stated: "The football player Lionel Andrés Messi Cuccittini has donated a total of €72,783.20 to the organisation Doctors Without Borders.") (born 24 June 1987) is an Argentine professional footballer who plays as a forward for the Major League Soccer club Inter Miami, which he captains, and the Argentina national team.
+Widely regarded as one of the greatest players in history, he has set numerous records for individual accolades won throughout his professional footballing career, including eight Ballons d'Or, six European Golden Shoes, and being named the world's best player by FIFA eight times.
 (Note: Messi received France Footballs 2009 Ballon d'Or and FIFA's 2009 FIFA World Player of the Year award, prior to their six-year merger; he proceeded to win the newly formed award, the FIFA Ballon d'Or, four times: 2010, 2011, 2012, 2015.
 Both organisations credited him with five (FIFA) Ballon d'Or awards.
-He then went on to win the Ballon d'Or three more times – 2019, 2021, 2023 – again solely assigned by France Football, and won the newly established The Best FIFA Men's Player three times as well – 2019, 2022, 2023.
+(Note: Attributed to multiple references:) He then went on to win the Ballon d'Or three more times – 2019, 2021, 2023 – again solely assigned by France Football, and won the newly established The Best FIFA Men's Player three times as well – 2019, 2022, 2023.
 France Football recognises him as a record eight-time Ballon d'Or winner and FIFA recognises him as a record eight-time world's best player.)
+He was named the All Time Men's World Best Player by the IFFHS in 2025.
+In 2020 and 2023 he was named the Laureus World Sportsman of the Year, becoming the first team-sport athlete to win the award.
+He was among Times 100 most influential people in the world in 2011, 2012, and 2023.

-In 2025, he was named the All Time Men's World Best Player by the IFFHS.
-He is the most decorated player in the history of professional football having won 45 team trophies.
-(Note: According to FC Barcelona, FIFA, Major League Soccer, the Royal Spanish Football Federation, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35 and his career total to 46.
-However, this particular trophy is not credited here since Messi was out of the squad and did not feature in any of the two games against Real Betis.)
-Messi's records include most goals in a calendar year (91), most goals for a single club (672 for Barcelona), most goals in La Liga (474), most assists in international football (61), most goal contributions in the FIFA World Cup (21), and most goal contributions in the Copa América (32).
-A prolific goalscorer and creative playmaker, Messi has scored over 890 senior career goals and provided over 400 assists for club and country—the most of any player—resulting in over 1,290 goal contributions, the highest total in the sport's history.
+Messi is the most decorated player in the history of professional football, having won 46 team trophies (Note: According to FC Barcelona, FIFA, the Royal Spanish Football Federation, and multiple media outlets, Messi also won the 2005 Supercopa de España, bringing his Barcelona trophy total to 35.
+However, this particular trophy is not credited here since Messi was out of the squad and did not feature in either of the two matches against Real Betis.
+Similarly, Messi and Inter Miami were awarded two trophies: one for winning the Eastern Conference title during the 2025 MLS Cup playoffs and the other for winning the 2026 Campeones Cup.
+However, these trophies are not officially recognized by FIFA, so they are not credited here either.
+For the aforementioned reasons, sources disagree on Messi's total number of accolades, ranging from 46 to 49 official career trophies.) across more than 1,150 career appearances.
+His records include most goals in a calendar year (91), most assists in the FIFA World Cup (12), and most assists in international football (65).
+He has scored over 930 senior career goals and provided over 420 assists for club and country, making him the second-highest goalscorer and the highest assist provider in the history of football.
+Messi was ranked as the world's highest-paid athlete by Forbes in 2019 and 2022.
+In 2020, he became the second footballer and second team-sport athlete to surpass $1 billion in career earnings.
+In 2026, he appeared on Forbes The World's Billionaires list with a net worth of $1.1 billion.